I2PC/docs/docs/Utils/ConfigurationF/index.rst

 Xmipp Configuration File
 ========================

 This document describes the variables present in the Xmipp configuration file and their purpose.
+Reviewed for xmipp.3.24.12 - Poseidon
 Each section and variable is detailed below:

 Toggle Section